switch-ch/cloudservice-owncloud/source/cesnet/installation.rst

 Prerequisites
 -------------

-You will need the following software prerequisites to be installed on your nodes:
+In order to replicate our ownCloud setup, you will need the following software prerequisites to be installed on your designated nodes:

   * Puppet 2.7.x
   * Pacemaker